Senior Management Team

 Yorkshire Team

 Darren joined Froglife in February 2021 to manage the Yorkshire Tails Of Amphibian Discovery Project.
-In 2022 he took on the role of Operations Manager for Froglife’s smaller projects.
+In 2022 he took on the role of Operations Manager.

-Darren previously worked for the RSPB managing two large nature reserves in Yorkshire and before the that he worked for the Environment Agency in several conservation and project management roles.
+Darren previously worked for the RSPB managing two large nature reserves in Yorkshire and before that, he worked for the Environment Agency in several conservation and project management roles.
 Darren is a graduate of York St John’s University where he gained a BSc Honours in Environmental Science.

 Click to read more...